Beloin/DistributedGame/README.md

 A simple triangle controller game.
 Each player will be a triangle running in a 500x500 screen.
 The player can move up, down to the left and right `(🡑 🡓 🡐 🡒)`.
-The important thing here is the distributed part, where there's not going to have a main server, every user will connect to each other and talk his place to everyone.
+The important thing here is the distributed part, where there's not going to have a main serve, every user will connect to each other and talk his place to everyone.

 To achieve this Goal the programmer has two ways to implement it: